-The Balance of Payments and International Investment Position Manual, sixth edition (BPM6), recommends that investments in and by collective investment institutions (CIIs) that meet the operational definition of direct investment (DI) be included in DI.
+The Balance of Payments and International Investment Position Manual, sixth edition, recommends that investments in and by collective investment institutions (CIIs) that meet the operational definition of direct investment (DI) be included in DI.
 CIIs cover a wide variety of undertakings in which the main focus of managers tends to vary from passive management of the investment portfolio to active management of the day-to-day operations and/or long-term strategy of the companies in which they invest.
 There is also the question of who is undertaking these investments: is it the fund managers or is it the individuals invested in the funds?
-This note discusses issues arising from the inclusion of CII in DI and offers several alternatives for recording investments in and by CIIs.
-Among all the proposals, the Committee members2 supported Alternative 3.2, namely, to always treat investments in investment funds shares (F52) as portfolio investment while investments by investment funds may be recorded under DI or portfolio investment (PI) in accordance with the BPM6 current rules.
-There was unanimous support to include this exception to the definition of DI in BPM7.
+This note discusses these issues with the inclusion of CII in DI and offers several alternatives for recording investments in and by CIIs.
+The Direct Investment Task Team agreed that there was justification for modifying the operational definition of direct investment to exclude some investments in and by CIIs.